-- (a) Privatization has a positive impact on he financial growth by decreasing the deficits and debts. - (b) Increase in the efficiency of governmentundertakings. - (c) Provide better goods and services to the consumers. - (d) Making way for Foreign DirectInvestment (FDI)
+- (a) Privatization has a positive impact on the financial growth by decreasing the deficits and debts. - (b)Increase in the efficiency of governmentundertakings. - (c) Provide better goods and services to theconsumers. - (d) Making way for Foreign DirectInvestment (FDI)

 Impact of Globalization